vzakharov/finn/dont_build_your_own/dictatorship/02_fine_print_before_the_coup/03_sargon_v2.md

 * **Violent suppression of dissent?** Please.
 He had *year names* for it.
 * **Centralized bureaucracy, language imposition, and personality cult?** Empire starter pack.

 If Narmer invented the bloody crown, Sargon industrialized it.
 His was a rule-by-template model: repeatable, scalable, deadly.
-The world's first dictatorship franchise, complete with brand identity, standardized oppression, and expansion goals.
+The world’s first dictatorship franchise, complete with brand identity, standardized oppression, and expansion goals.

 And like all franchises, his legacy was mixed.
 The empire crumbled within a century of his death.
 Turns out, centralization works great until it doesn’t.
 But for a brief, glorious moment, Sargon held the world’s first monopoly on war, taxes, and time itself.